GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

 =====================================

-The primitives are critical to defining parsers, but aren't very interesting on their own - we need ways to sequence them, represent notions of choice, and deal with repetition.
+The primitives are critical to defining parsers, but aren't very interesting on their own; we need ways to sequence them, represent notions of choice, and deal with repetition.
 First, we look at the various ways to sequence a collection of parsers.